aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 Note:

-    Briefly mention the projects and our respective roles in the same.
+    Briefly mention the projects and our respective roles in the same

 <!-- .slide: data-state="normal" id="agenda-why-are-we-here" data-background-transition="zoom" data-background-size="100%" data-background-image="images/Team-Creativity.jpg"  -->